J-Sanderson/100-days-of-code/log.md

 **Thoughts:** I made the popups using CSS - I can easily do them with JQuery but I wanted something a touch more accessible.
 But I see what I did wrong with the CSS popups.
 I copied a lot of code without really understanding what I was doing.
 I'd still like to do CSS popups if at all possible, but I want to understand what I'm doing this time.

 Considering setting up a local Wordpress installation too.
-I work mostly with static pages but I thin it may be time to try learning some backend stuff.
+I work mostly with static pages but I think it may be time to try learning some backend stuff.

 **Link to work:** None today.